James Collins (footballer, born 1983): Great Britain

 Coach Stuart Pearce had Collins included in the Team GB Olympic football provisional 191-man long-list of players for the 2012 London Olympics football tournament.
 He did not make the final 18-man cut.

+Other ventures

+Boxing

+On 27 September 2026, Misfits Boxing announced that Collins would be stepping in as a replacement opponent for influencer Big Stacks on the Joey Essex vs. Dapper Laughs undercard.
+The bout is scheduled to take place on 10 October at the Copper Box Arena in London.

 Personal life

 Collins is a redhead and is nicknamed "Ginge" and "Ginger Pelé".